douglasjunior/react-native-pdf-renderer/README.md

 ## Thanks to

-The creation of this lib was only possible thanks to the help of the community:
+This lib is only possible thanks to the community help:

 - RecyclerView `notifyDataSetChanged()` not working on React Native: https://stackoverflow.com/a/49381907/2826279
 - Add pinch to zoom on RecyclerView: https://stackoverflow.com/a/37895783/2826279